LOOKING UNTO JESUS

 The Scripture admonishes, “For consider Him who endured such hostility from sinners against Himself, lest you become weary and discouraged in your souls.”
 (Heb.
 12:3 NKJV).

-While your fellow Christian in the race may not really understand what you are going through, or may not be available or able to offer you any encouragement, support, help or succour when you need it most, the Lord Jesus is ever present, willing and ready to encourage, comfort, strengthen, or help you in the race till you finish triumphantly.
+While your fellow Christian in the race may not really understand what you are going through, or may not be available or able to offer you any encouragement, support, help or succour when you need it most, the Lord Jesus is ever present with you, and He is always willing and ready to encourage, comfort, strengthen, or help you in the race till you finish triumphantly.

 Therefore, it is wisdom to turn your eyes away from mortal men and fix them only on Christ who can never forsake or fail you.

 Beloved, God has set the Lord Jesus Christ before you as your perfect and ultimate example and standard in everything.
-Therefore, as you run the race God has set before you, ensure that you fix your eyes constantly, consistently and continuously only on the Lord Jesus.
+Therefore, as you run the race God has set before you, ensure that you fix your eyes constantly, consistently and continuously on the Lord Jesus Christ.

 At the end of your race, in the presence of God and His holy angels and saints, the Lord Jesus will deliver your imperishable crown to you, saying, “Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
 Enter into the joy of your lord.”
 (Matt.
 25:21 NKJV).

-Friend, the Lord Jesus is saying to you today, “Behold, I am coming quickly!
+Friend, the Lord Jesus is saying to you, “Behold, I am coming quickly!
 Hold fast what you have, that no one may take your crown.”
 (Rev. 3:11 NKJV).

-Prayer: My Dear Heavenly Father, thank You for giving me a Perfect High Priest, Christ Jesus, who is able to sympathize with my weaknesses and help me when I am being tempted.
-Help me Holy Spirit to turn my eyes away from all others and fix them steadfastly only on Christ, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for giving me a Perfect High Priest, Christ Jesus, who can sympathize with my weaknesses and help me when I am being tempted.
+Help me Holy Spirit to turn my eyes away from all others and fix them steadfastly on Christ alone, in Jesus’ name.
 Amen.